Wallingford, Seattle: Notable structures and places

 Wallingford is home to several community organizations.
-The Wallingford Neighborhood Office, located behind Tully's (now closed—new occupant TBD on the northeast corner of Meridian Avenue N and N 45th street) helps organize local events.
+The Wallingford Neighborhood Office, located behind the CVS helps organize local events.
 The Wallingford Community Council meets the first Wednesday every month in the Good Shepherd Center and engages the community with government organizations.
 Sustainable Wallingford is a residents group dedicated to sustainable living.
 Tilth Alliance runs the public gardens and plant sales at the Good Shepherd Center.
 Solid Ground (formerly The Fremont Public Association) is colocated with the Wallingford Branch of the Seattle Public Library and runs a food bank and family support services.
-The Wallingford Boys and Girls club provides a safe, social space for kids and teens along 45th, while the Wallingford Senior Center provides a safe social space for older folks.
-Wallingford Toastmasters is for adults of all ages and meets periodically at the Wallingford Senior Center (details on Toastmasters International site).
+The Wallingford Boys and Girls club provides a safe, social space for kids and teens, while the Wallingford Community Senior Center provides a safe social space for older folks.
+Wallingford Toastmasters is for adults of all ages and meets periodically at the Wallingford Community Senior Center.

-Just south of N 45th is Lincoln High School.
-The school was re-established as a comprehensive high school in the fall of 2019 after being closed in 1981 and comprehensively renovated in 2017-2019.
-During the years when the high school was not operating, the school buildings were used house public schools "in exile" while their own buildings undergo major renovations the and also as the North Seattle site for Cascadia Elementary, a selective public school.
+Just south of North 45th Street on Interlake Avenue North is Lincoln High School.
+The school was closed in 1981, but was re-established as a comprehensive high school in the fall of 2019, after a comprehensive renovation in 2017–2019.
+During the years when the high school was not operating, the school buildings were used house public schools "in exile" while their own buildings underwent major renovations, and was also as the North Seattle site for Cascadia Elementary School, a selective public school, before its permanent building in the Licton Springs neighborhood was completed.

-Several major motion pictures have featured scenes filmed in Wallingford, including Cinderella Liberty, Scorchy, Harry and the Hendersons, World's Greatest Dad, Singles, Say Anything..., American Heart, Class of 1999, 10 Things I Hate About You, and Three Fugitives.
+Several motion pictures have featured scenes filmed in Wallingford, including Cinderella Liberty, Scorchy, Harry and the Hendersons, World's Greatest Dad, Singles, Say Anything..., American Heart, Class of 1999, 10 Things I Hate About You, and Three Fugitives.

-As of 2022, the area bounded by NE 50th Street on the north, Fifth Avenue NE on the east, roughly NE 46th Street on the south, and Interlake Avenue N on the west has been proposed for the National Register of Historic Places under the name Wallingford-Meridian Streetcar Historic District.
+The Wallingford–Meridian Streetcar Historic District was designated by the National Register of Historic Places on December 9, 2022, to recognize the neighborhood's streetcar suburb origins, similar to a handful of other neighborhoods in Seattle, and thus controversial when compared to thousands of other neighborhoods like it nationwide.
+The designation covers the area between Northeast 46th Street to the south, Interlake Avenue North to the west, North 50th Street to the north, and 5th Avenue Northeast to the east, which has 570 single-family homes and 66 multifamily buildings.
+The designation was criticized as an attempt to prevent further density in the neighborhood and preserve single-family zoning, while proponents favored protection of aesthetic and architectural features.